 I think the research is incredibly compelling: if your people know they are in a safe space with you, that they can speak up, speak freely and honestly, and will be listened to without prejudice or adverse reaction, then the possibilities are limitless on what you can accomplish together.

-Self-care is different from self-nurturing – that extra glass of wine or slice of pizza; self care comprises those practices and rituals that help you to maximize your rest, ensure your nutritional needs, propel you to workout because you know it will make you feel better, still your mind when it’s racing, recognizing when you have reached a point of diminishing return and need to take a break, and reminding yourself to remain connected to, to stay present with, family and friends.
+Self-care is different from self-nurturing – that extra glass of wine or a slice of pizza; self-care comprises those practices and rituals that help you to maximize your rest, ensure your nutritional needs, propel you to workout because you know it will make you feel better, still your mind when it’s racing, recognizing when you have reached a point of diminishing return and need to take a break and remind yourself to remain connected to, to stay present with, family and friends.

 This is all so important, and especially in today’s world where we are dealing with multiple, high impact stressors – societal, economic, political, health, and personal.
 Taking care of ourselves so that we can take care of others is essential.